 There's a perspective missing from most conversations about AI recruitment tools: the people being recruited.

-A woman in her fifties told me about applying to an administrative role she was clearly qualified for—same job title she'd held for twelve years.
+Age discrimination concerns surface repeatedly.
+Candidates in their fifties describe applying to administrative roles they're clearly qualified for— same job title they'd held for twelve years.
 Rejected in twenty minutes.
-She applied again with a different email and a slightly modified resume.
-Rejected in eighteen minutes.
 "I started to wonder if my age was showing up somehow.
 In the dates on my resume.
 In the graduation year.
 Something."

-A recent graduate sent me screenshots of chatbot conversations that went in circles.
-"I asked three times what the salary range was.
+Chatbot frustrations fill candidate experience forums.
+Screenshots of conversations that went in circles get shared widely: "I asked three times what the salary range was.
 The bot kept redirecting me to 'tell me about your experience.'
 By the fourth time, I just closed the window.
 If this is how they treat candidates before hiring them, imagine what it's like working there."

 66% of job seekers say they'd avoid applying for jobs that use AI in hiring decisions.
 75% worry about how their data is handled.
 These aren't fringe concerns.
 These are majorities.
 And the best candidates—the ones with options—are the most likely to walk away.